- Skin Conditions

 All moles or lesions that are removed are sent for examination to dermopathologists.
 They are physicians that specialize in skin tissue examination.
 All reports will be discussed with you during your follow up visit.

 5. What is Mohs Micrographic Surgery?

 Mohs surgery is an outpatient surgery used to treat basal cell carcinomas and squamous cell carcinoma.
 Mohs is most commonly done on the face and fingers; anywhere conservation of normal skin is very important.
 The most common location is on the nose, followed by the ears, lips and eyelids.
-The 5 year cure rates are typically 95 - 99%.
-Dr Beer is one of the very few Mohs surgeons in the East Bay who has completed a fellowship and training with Mohs and plastic surgery.
+The 5 year cure rates are typically 96-99%.
+Dr Beer is one of the very few Mohs surgeons in the East Bay who has completed a fellowship and training with Mohs and reconstructive surgery.

 6. What can I expect to happen during a Mohs surgery appointment?

 Expect to be here for 4 hours.
 The site is numbed and then a layer of tissue is removed and the margins/borders are examined in our lab (processing time is about 45 min to 1 hour per layer) If any of the margins are positive, then an additional layer is removed in the positive area only.
 The process is repeated until all margins are clear.
 Time depends on how many layers are processed, but plan your visit for 4 hours.
-We suggest having someone drive you home from your appointment.
+Usually, you can drive yourself to and from your appointment.
 We’ll see you again in 1-2 weeks for suture removal and to monitor the healing.

 What you need to know about Skin Cancer